learn-academy-2021-charlie/week-6-assessment-Andy19936/interview-questions.md

   Your answer:
-  rails g migration creates a migration file where you can add changes to your table rails g new model creates a model aka table that stores all your data rails g controller creates and links a controller for your model
+  rails g migration creates a migration file where you can add changes to your table rails g new model creates a model aka table that stores all your data rails g controller creates and links a controller for your model and view folder

   Researched answer:
 rails g migration adds boiler plate code making a new file so you dont have to go in and figure out how rails wants you to type everything inside the migration file you can add the changes you want to make to your table

-rails g model creates boiler plate as referrenced above for adding a model to your app and it takes the params of your table name column_name:'expected input type'
+rails g model creates boiler plate as referrenced above for adding a model migration file to your app and it takes the params of your table name column_name:'expected input type'

 rails g controller generates all our boiler plate code and makes a file inside of our controllers folder where we can add all our methods inside the new controller we have just made